 After I quit, I gave myself permission to just… exist.

-But here’s where I messed up – I didn’t incorporate exercise into my routine back then.
+But here’s where I kinda messed up a little bit – I didn’t incorporate exercise into my routine back then at all.

 Big mistake.
 Huge.
-Now that I’ve started moving my body regularly, I can’t believe the difference it’s made.
+Because now that I’ve started moving my body regularly, I can’t believe the difference it’s made.

 And I’m not talking about hardcore gym sessions (although if that’s your thing, more power to you).
 I’m talking about finding joy in movement.